Chymyst/chymyst-core/docs/chymyst07.md

 ```

-The complete working test code for this example is in `Patterns03Spec.scala`.

-### Exercise
+### Exercises

-In the "fork/join" chemistry just described, partial results are aggregated in an arbitrary order.
+1. In the "fork/join" chemistry just described, partial results are aggregated in an arbitrary order.
 Implement the chemistry using recursive reactions instead of counters,
 so that the partial results are always aggregated first within the recursive split that generated them.

+2. The code as shown in the previous section will fail in certain corner cases:

+- when any task is split into an empty list of subtasks, the code will divide `c` by `ts.length`, which will be equal to zero
+- when there is only one `res()` molecule ever emitted, the reaction `res + res → res` will never run; this will happen, for instance, if the initial task is split into exactly one sub-task, which then immediately returns its result

+Fix the chemistry so that the procedure works correctly in these corner cases.

 ## Producer-consumer, or `java.util.concurrent.ConcurrentLinkedQueue`